UNGlobalPulse/UNGP-settlement-modelling/docs/source/data_inputs.rst

 the base installation of ``JUNE`` to use this data then modifications can be made to the ``$BASE/data/`` folder which is useful for editing disease parameter characteristics.
-In this section we will only cover data in the ``camp_data`` folder which is related to the set up of the digital twin of the camp in question but we might make references in later section to changes to the make data in the ``$BASE/data/`` folder.
+In this section we will only cover data in the ``camp_data`` folder which is related to the set up of the digital twin of the camp in question.
+However, we might make references in later section to changes to the make data in the ``$BASE/data/`` folder.

 The data to run the model is stored in the ``$BASE/camp_data/``